 Getting into a car crash is a scenario no one wants to ever think about, but it’s important to know what to do in the chance that something like this were to happen.
 At the time, getting into a minor crash can be a scary and stressful situation – which is why it’s important to keep a level head and know what the proper protocol is to ensure that you get the best out of the situation.
-Here are some things to do when you are involved in a minor car crash:
+Here are some things that Central Driving School suggests you should do when you are involved in a minor car crash:

 Step 1: Pull Over

 If it is possible, pull over to the side of the road without blocking traffic.
 Park your car there, and put on your hazard lights to warn oncoming traffic that you won’t be able to move.
 If you can, stop in a well-lit public place for better safety.

 If you ended up damaging a parked vehicle, try to find the owner.
 If you cannot find them, write a note that includes:

 - Your name

 Put that note securely under a windshield wiper.

 Step 2: Check for Injuries